Coconut: Uses

-The coconut palm is grown throughout the tropics for decoration, as well as for its many culinary and nonculinary uses; virtually every part of the coconut palm can be used by humans in some manner and has significant economic value.
-Coconuts' versatility is sometimes noted in its naming.
-In Sanskrit, it is kalpa vriksha ("the tree which provides all the necessities of life").
-In the Malay language, it is pokok seribu guna ("the tree of a thousand uses").
-In the Philippines, the coconut is commonly called the "tree of life".
+The coconut palm is grown throughout the tropics for decoration, as well as for its culinary and nonculinary uses; virtually every part of the coconut palm is used by humans in some manner and has significant economic value.
+The coconut's versatility is noted in some of its names: in Sanskrit, it is kalpa vriksha ("the tree of the necessities of life"), while in Malay, it is pokok seribu guna ("the tree of a thousand uses"), and in the Philippines, it is called the "tree of life".
 It is one of the most useful trees in the world.